-This section describes operations on the M/E-1 to M/E-3, and PGM/PST background A and B buses, and utility buses 1 and 2.
+This section describes operations on the M/E-1 to M/E-3, and PGM/PST background A and B buses, and utility buse.

 For these operations, use the Misc >Video Process menu in the respective operating bank.

 For video process settings on other buses, see the following.